dlatikaynen/scorchGore/README.md

 # The Scorch Gore Game 2021-04-01

-Season 1 "Wrath of the Mild"
+Instalment 1 "Wrath of the Mild"

 #intentionallyugly
 Recommended for kids age 12 and up (use of obscene fonts, and mild language)